 - Dizziness and fainting

-Symptoms highlighted in blue can be associated with anaphylaxis, which requires an epi-pen, and if you don’t have one with you, call 911 or head straight to the nearest emergency room.
+Symptoms bolded in black can be associated with anaphylaxis, which requires an epi-pen, and if you don’t have one with you, call 911 or head straight to the nearest emergency room.

 It’s also important to note that even though the symptoms are generally the same for all foods, peanut and tree nut allergies are the most common foods associated with the severe symptoms we see, like anaphylaxis.
 If your baby develops any symptoms after they eat peanuts or tree nuts, you should consult with your allergist for further testing, as they may require an epi-pen injector.
 Sometimes an allergy can be so severe that particles in the air can actually trigger an allergic reaction, without coming into contact with the food.